catenglaender/public-notes/ILIAS-development/2025/toolbar-actions-to-data-table/toolbar-actions-to-data-table.md

 We propose to...
 * remove any operations controlling or modifying data shown in a Data Table from the Toolbart location (which leaves many of them completely empty)
-* allow UI framework consumers to place certain Inputs and Buttons to Add/Assign/Import below the table header and above View Controls and Filters
+* allow UI framework consumers to place certain Inputs and Buttons to Add/Assign/Import below the table titel and above View Controls and Filters
+* place export options of table data in a new table action location
-* deprecate Select Dropdowns with Submit Buttons to trigger actions like exports to avoid confusion with View Controls and Filters
+* deprecate Select Inputs with Submit Buttons to trigger actions like exports to avoid confusion with View Controls and Filters in favor of buttons or dropdown menu entries
 * apply some minor tweaks to the visual hierarchy to aid usability

 ## UI/UX Principles